azqanadeem/azqanadeem.github.io/_projects/phd-xai-incidentresponse.md

 ---
 layout: page
 title: Explainable Incident Response
-description: PhD position on cybersecurity, explanability, incident response
+description: PhD position on cybersecurity, explanability, and incident response
 img: assets/img/projects/soc.jpg
 importance: 1
-category: on-going
+category: On-going
 related_publications: true
 ---

+**Description:**

 The Twente University Centre for Cybersecurity Research (TUCCR) has a vacancy for a PhD Position in Explainable Incident Response.
 The PhD student will be embedded within the Semantics, Cybersecurity, and Services (SCS) group at University of Twente.